stevenjgibbons/LEOPACK-2022-revision/additional_documentation/README.md

 The file DOC_appkeysubs.pdf provides some information about key subroutines in the package.

 The file DOC_fundamentals.pdf provides the basic equations and details about the numerical representation of functions.

+The LaTeX files are just provided for the interested reader.